vmware-tanzu/velero/site/docs/master/api-types/backup.md

   # a default value of 30 days will be used.
 The default can be configured on the velero server
   # by passing the flag --default-backup-ttl.
   ttl: 24h0m0s
+  # Whether restic should be used to take a backup of all pod volumes by default.
+  defaultVolumesToRestic: true
   # Actions to perform at different times during a backup.
 The only hook currently supported is
   # executing a command in a container in a pod using the pod exec API.
 Optional.
   hooks: